cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // current channel must be OPEN
     currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
     abortTransactionUnless(channel.state == OPEN)

+    // delete any stale error receipt that may have existed from a previous upgrade provableStore.delete(errorPath(portIdentifier, channelIdentifier))

+    // set initial height of this upgrade privateStore.set(initialHeight(portIdentifier, channelIdentifier), currentHeight())

     // abort transaction if an unmodifiable field is modified
     // upgraded channel state must be in `UPGRADE_INIT`